Punktum-dk/epp-service-specification/README.md

 - [create domain](#create-domain)
 - [create contact](#create-contact)

 If not specified the default of the registrar account will be used.
-The default can be set in the registrar portal.
+The default can be set in the registrar portal, see: [Registrar Account Settings](#registrar-account-settings).

 To change the management model for an existing domain, please see the [transfer domain](#transfer-domain) command.